-Use the \blacklozenge or \blacklozenge button to select an option and press FUNC./SET.
+Use the ← or → button to select an option and press FUNC./SET.

-•• Exit Record Stop Play (Use the ✦ or ✦ button to select a sound memo and then press the FUNC./SET button.) • Rewind (Holding down the FUNC./SET button fast rewinds.
+÷ Exit Record Stop Play (Use the ✦ or ✦ button to select a sound memo and then press the FUNC./SET button.) ¥ Rewind (Holding down the FUNC./SET button rewinds.
 The sound memo cannot be heard while rewinding.)
 Fast Forward (Holding down the FUNC./SET button fast forwards.
-The sound memo cannot be heard while fast forwarding.) / ∮∮∮ Erase Select [Erase] or [Erase all] in the confirmation screen and press the FUNC./SET button.
-0- Protect (Protects the sound memo so that it cannot be mistakenly erased.
-Use the FUNC./SET button to set/cancel protection.)
-Volume (You can use the \blacklozenge or \blacklozenge button to adjust the volume.)
-Sound Recorder Data Rates and Recording Durations (Estimated).
+The sound memo cannot be heard while fast forwarding.)
+1 Erase Select [Erase] or [Erase all] in the confirmation screen and press the FUNC./SET button.
+0 7 Protect (Protects the sound memo so that it cannot be mistakenly erased.
+Use the FUNC./SET button to set/cancel protection.) ■ ≑ Volume (You can use the ♠ or ♦ button to adjust the volume.)
+Sound Pacardar Data Patas and Pacarding Durations Sound Recorder Data Rates and Recording Durations (Estimated).
+Recording will automatically stop when the memory card is

-• Recording will automatically stop when the memory card is full.
+Recording will automatically stop when the memory card is full.